MIRECC / CoE

 The VISN 5 Mental Illness Research, Education, and Clinical Center at Baltimore, Maryland, is the Administrative Hub Site for the VA Interprofessional Fellowship Program in Psychosocial Rehabilitation and Recovery.
 The Hub Site was established in the summer of 2007 to help coordinate education, training and recruitment efforts across the funded PSR fellowship programs and serves as official liaison between sites and the Office of Mental Health and Suicide Prevention and the Office of Academic Affiliations, Advanced Fellowships.

 Nine VA healthcare sites participate in the PSR fellowship program.
-2021-2022 highlights pages for all nine sites coming soon.
 Click on each link below to read highlights about each program:

 Please see the contact information of the nine clinical training sites below, including links to program descriptions and applications.

 All nine fellowship sites are accepting applications beginning in November from psychologists, social workers, and vocational rehabilitation counselors.
 In addition, Cheyenne, Durham, Little Rock, and West Haven are accepting applications from occupational therapists.
 Denver, Durham, Milwaukee and West Haven are accepting applications from psychiatry residents.
-Durham and West Haven are accepting applications from Masters of Divinity with at least 4 credits in Clinical Pastoral Education.
-Milwaukee is accepting applications from nurses and Cheyenne is accepting applications from licensed professional mental health counselors.
+Durham, West Haven and San Diego are accepting applications from Masters of Divinity with at least 4 credits in Clinical Pastoral Education.
+Milwaukee is accepting applications from nurses and Cheyenne and Bedford are accepting applications from licensed professional mental health counselors.

 Application requirements and deadlines vary by discipline and clinical training site.
 Please contact sites directly for details.